 If you really want to drop those extra pounds you may want to check out a supplement that has ingredients that are backed by scientific testing.
 A strong customer service department that makes ordering easy and a price that makes a weight-loss commitment possible are also important.

-Among the best products we’ve seen this year is Leptigen.
+Among the best products we’ve seen this year is Dietspotlight Burn.
 It is made of four key ingredients that have well documented clinical tests to indicate they may help increase fat loss and boost metabolism.
 It’s made in the US, is backed by some amazing customer testimonials and the price is right.

-The makers of Leptigen are so excited about their product they are offering a Special Trial Offer, which is a great opportunity for dieters.
+The makers of Dietspotlight Burn are so excited about their product they are offering a special trial offer, which is a great opportunity for dieters.

 Previous Adios Review (Updated September 20, 2013):

 What You Should Know About AdiosAdios is a weight loss supplement exclusively produced in the United Kingdom, claiming to stimulate weight loss.
 This is provided the dieter eats a controlled diet.
 The entire supplement claims to be naturally derived and does not state it has any side effects, minus allergic reactions to some of its main ingredients.
 It is widely available in stores in the United Kingdom, but its availability in other countries is currently unknown.
 Adios claims to help dieters lose weight if combined with a low calorie diet and exercise, but further information could not be obtained.
 It is mainly marketed as a natural supplement that may help dieters lose additional weight.
 For dieters seeking solid, research-backed pills, offering natural supplements may not be enough to gain their interest.